Raghadsaad99/SmartCafe/README.txt

 - When are you open on Monday?
 - Exit (to quit)

----

 ✅ Notes:
 - The `cafe_data.json` file must be in the same folder as the `.py` files.
 - The code is written in simple, easy-to-read style with comments.
 - The chatbot keeps running until the user types `exit` or `quit`.

----

 🎬 Team Video Tips (if submitting):
 - Each team member can explain one part: a class, method, or regex.
 - Try to keep the explanation under 2 minutes.
 - Bonus: Show a short demo with sample questions in the terminal!

-(Optional: Add screenshots below if needed for submission.)